nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 <img src="images/Capture17.PNG" width="600"><br>

+Only the tasks with the keyword are displayed.

 ###4.4 Marking Task as Complete

 The marking task as complete command enables you to mark the task as complete and hide the task.